Biren Singh named chief minister of Manipur for second term | Politics

 Biren Singh named chief minister of Manipur for second term

-Union Finance Minister Nirmala on Sunday announced that N Biren Singh would remain the chief minister of the northeastern state of Manipur for a second term.
-Sitharaman, has been sent to Manipur as central observer by the BJP party said Singh was unanimously chosen by partys state legislature party as their leader.
+Union Finance Minister Nirmala Sitharaman on Sunday announced that N Biren Singh would remain the chief minister of Manipur for a second term.

 - Country: